Nemin32/Nemin32.github.io/other/_posts/2020-02-07-bookreview.md

 ## All-in-all

 So...
 Is Abe's Origins a bad book?
 No, "bad" is definitely not the word I'd use.
-The book doesn't commit any huge crimes, I am sure Indie By Design worked with good will.
+It does not commit any huge crimes and I am sure Indie By Design tried their best.
 However, "superfluous" is a word I probably would use.
 If you never read TFTY, you might enjoy Abe's Origins a lot.
 But if you did, it's doubtful whether you'll find your money's worth here.

-Of course this is something everyone will decide for themselves, but I personally recommend sticking with sites like [MoM](https://magogonthemarch.wordpress.com) and TFTY, which while isn't sold anymore officially, can easily be found online at second-hand seller.
+Of course this is something everyone will decide for themselves, but I personally recommend sticking with sites like [MoM](https://magogonthemarch.wordpress.com) and TFTY, which while isn't sold anymore officially, can easily be found online at second-hand sellers.